 We always tell our kids to stay put, and that we’ll circle back to find them.
 Make sure they know the separation plan, and how to find a safe adult to ask for help if needed.

 9. Carefully Pack your Day Bag

-Having a few essential items in your day pack or carry-on will go a long way towards keeping everyone safe and comfy.
+Having a few essential items in your day pack or carry-on will go a long way toward keeping everyone safe and comfy.
 Plan to pack an extra set of clothes and extra underwear for younger kids.

 Create a mini first-aid kit- don’t forget Neosporin, bandaids, tissues, and chewable fever tablets.
 Carry a wrap or travel towel that can be used as a blanket in chilly planes or buses.

 Snacks are super important when traveling.
 Tummies are off from new food, schedules are different, and everyone gets grumpy when they are hungry!
 Snacks quickly revive kids’ energy levels and can turn around the mood on the trip.